Site last updated: Thursday, November 14, 2024

 Back in Butler

 Former President Donald Trump returned on Saturday, Oct.
-5, to Butler Farm Show grounds to rally in the same place a Bethel Park man attempted to assassinate him on July 13.
+5, to the Butler Farm Show grounds to rally in the same place a Bethel Park man attempted to assassinate him on July 13.

 “A cold-blooded assassin aimed to silence me and to silence the greatest movement, MAGA, in the history of our country,” he said.
 “For 16 harrowing seconds during the gunfire, time stopped as this vicious monster unleashed pure evil from his sniper’s perch not so far away.”